-- 4. I will not, as a member of the Dr JS Moroka Municipal Planning Tribunal or the joint or district Municipal Planning Tribunal - - use the power of any office to seek or obtain special advantage for private gain or to improperly benefit another person that is not in the public interest; - (b) use confidential information acquired in the course of my duties to further a personal interest; - (c) disclose confidential information acquired in the course of my duties unless required by law to do so or by circumstances to prevent substantial injury to third persons; and - (d) commit a deliberately wrongful act that reflects adversely on the Dr JS Moroka Municipal Planning Tribunal or the joint or district Municipal Planning Tribunal, the Dr JS Moroka Local Municipality, the government or the planning profession by seeking business by stating or implying that I am prepared, willing or able to influence decisions of the Dr JS Moroka Municipal Planning Tribunal or the joint or district Municipal Planning Tribunal or the joint or district Municipal Planning Tribunal.
+- 4. A member of the Municipal Planning Tribunal may not- - use the power of any office to seek or obtain special advantage for private gain or to improperly benefit another person that is not in the public interest; - use confidential information acquired in the course of his or her duties to further a personal interest; - (c) disclose confidential information acquired in the course of his or her duties unless required by law to do so or by circumstances to prevent substantial injury to third persons; and - (d) commit a deliberately wrongful act that reflects adversely on the Municipal Planning Tribunal, the Municipality, the government or the planning profession by seeking business by stating or implying that he or she is prepared, willing or able to influence decisions of the Municipal Planning Tribunal by improper means.

 Signature of Nominee:

 Full Names:

 Date: